All-terrain vehicle: United States

-In the United States, statistics released by the Consumer Product Safety Commission (CPSC) show that in 2016-2020, an estimated 526,900 emergency department treated injuries were associated with off-highway vehicles (an annual average of 105,400), and up to half of these injuries involved children and youth under age 25.
+In the United States, statistics released by the Consumer Product Safety Commission (CPSC) show that in 2016–2020, an estimated 526,900 emergency department treated injuries were associated with off-highway vehicles (an annual average of 105,400), and up to half of these injuries involved children and youth under age 25.
 From 2016 to 2018, 1591 people died in ATV-associated incidents, with 28% involving children and youth under age 25.
 Focus has shifted to machine size balanced with the usage of ATVs categorized by age ranges and engine displacements—in line with the consent decrees.
 ATVs are mandated to bear a label from the manufacturer stating that the use of machines greater than 90 cc by riders under the age of 12 is prohibited.
 This is a 'manufacturer/CPSC recommendation' and not necessarily state law.
+Although youth-sized ATVs are designed and available for younger riders, there are serious concerns regarding their appropriateness and safety for youth.

 The American Academy of Pediatrics and the CPSC recommended that children under the age of 16 should not ride ATVs.
 In the United States, about 40,000 children under age 16 are treated in emergency departments for ATV-related injuries each year.
 A Canadian study stated that "associated injury patterns, severity, and costs to the healthcare system" of pediatric injuries associated to ATVs resemble those caused by motor vehicles, and that public policies should reflect this.
 Helmets are underutilized and result in Glasgow Coma Scale scores in children presenting from ATV accidents being similar to those in motorcycle accidents.

 Quad bike two-wheel trick-riding on sand dune.